galaxyproject/training-material/topics/contributing/tutorials/github-command-line-contribution/tutorial.md

 >    no changes added to commit (use "git add" and/or "git commit -a")
 >    ```
 >
-> 2. Commit the changes
+> 3. Add the file and commit the changes
 >
 >    ```
 >    $ git add CONTRIBUTORS.yaml
 >    $ git commit -m "Add ..."
 >    ```
 >
-> 3. Check there is no changes to add again with `git status`
+> 4. Check that there are no more changes to commit with `git status`
-> 4. Push the new changes to GitHub
+> 5. Push the new changes to GitHub
 >
 >    ```
 >    $ git push origin my_new_branch